lhintzsc/ansible_supercars_app/README.md

 # Content of the playbooks

-This playbook deploys a simple sample web application for the instrumentation using Appdynamics.
+Using this playbooks, you can deploys a simple web application and monitor it with Appdynamics.
 First, the plain application is deployed.
 Afterwards, the application is instrumented using a Java Agent, a Server Agent, and a DB Agent.

 ![Architecture](https://github.com/lhintzsc/ansible_supercars_app/blob/master/docs/Architecture.png)

-Use cases for this deployment are:
+You can use this architecture for the following use cases:

 * Appdynamics Masters Certification
-* Training of partners and customers
+* training of partners and customers
-* Preparation for a Proof of Concept (PoC)
+* preparation for a Proof of Concept (PoC)
-* Preparation of personal lab environment
+* creation of a personal lab environment

+The deployment automates every step on server side.
+However, the configurations in the Appdynamics user interface must still be done manually.

 # Prerequisites